Ronald dela Rosa: 19th Congress

 In September 2023, Dela Rosa along with Senator Risa Hontiveros led a senate probe against the Socorro Bayanihan Services for allegations of being a cult and abuse.

 After illegal activities of POGOs were exposed in 2022, Dela Rosa suggested a ban may be a possible solution; a year later, he recommended the creation of a dedicated zone for POGOs, where the gambling corporations are restricted to operate.
-In 2024, a House quadruple committee investigation into the possible links of POGOs to the illegal drug trade and other crimes prompted Dela Rosa to remark that questioning the illegal activities of POGOS was "unnecessary"; Dela Rosa alleged that the House was plotting to implicate him and President Duterte in the extrajudicial killings that occurred during the War on Drugs.
+In 2024, a House quadruple committee investigation into the possible links of POGOs to the illegal drug trade and other crimes prompted Dela Rosa to remark that questioning the illegal activities of POGOS was "unnecessary"; Dela Rosa alleged that the House was plotting to implicate him and President Duterte in the extrajudicial killings that occurred during the war on drugs.
 During the House hearings, Kerwin Espinosa testified that dela Rosa coerced him to link Senator Leila de Lima to the drug trade.

 In regards to the International Criminal Court's (ICC) investigation in the Philippines, Dela Rosa has maintained that since the Philippines withdrew from the in 2019, the ICC no longer has jurisdiction over allegations related to the drug war killings during Duterte's presidency.
 This was contrary to fact checks by media outlets stating that the ICC has jurisdiction over crimes committed during the Philippines' membership.
 In January 2023, Dela Rosa said he is ready for a probe by the ICC and would cooperate if the Marcos administration decides so but was confident the government will not.
 By 2024, Dela Rosa has been repeatedly skeptical on President Marcos' pronouncements that the country will not cooperate with the ICC.

+20th Congress

 2025 senatorial campaign

 On October 3, 2024, Dela Rosa filed his candidacy for the 2025 Philippine Senate elections under the Duterte-led Partido Demokratiko Pilipino (PDP).

 Following the arrest of Rodrigo Duterte by the International Criminal Court (ICC) in March 2025, he stated that he is willing to join Duterte in The Hague if all legal remedies are exhausted.
 However, dela Rosa went to an undisclosed location within the Philippines.
 He was considered to be hiding from the authorities.

 He was re-elected as senator in May 2025, placing 3rd in the official results, with 20,773,946 of votes.